jerabaul29/randommac/README.md

 ## installation

-Simply clone this repository on you local computer.
+pip install randommac

 ## quick start

 For a quick step-by-step demonstration of the module, try the interactive interface.
-Launch by executing examples/python_interactive_interface.py
+Launch by executing examples/python_interactive_interface.py, or in terminal after pip install by:

+$ randommac -i

 ## To do